CYPHES-ATP/Coder/README.md

 ## Phase 1 Scope

-Phase 1 is the local node foundation:
+Phase 1 is the foundation:

 - Preserve GPL-3.0 obligations and upstream provenance.
-- Rebrand visible product surfaces to CYPHES.
-- Replace inherited product copy, domains, package metadata, command names, screenshots, and UI language.
 - Keep the agent runtime stable while the UI/UX changes are made.
-- Add CYPHES approval, receipt, and provenance language before broader publication.
+- Add approval, receipt, and provenance language before broader publication.
 - Prepare GitHub issues, docs, release hygiene, and security policy for a public project.

 ## Phase 2 Direction

-CYPHES Node v0.1 will add a three-stage collaboration loop:
+Coder will add a three-stage collaboration loop:

 1. Drafter creates a plan and proposed patch.
 2. Reviewer independently critiques the draft against the contract.